-During the year, the Corporation received \$5.1 million in its General Fund from State appropriations.
-These revenues were used to pay nearly \$5.1 million in general and administrative expenditures.
-This resulted in an increase of \$83 thousand in the General Fund balance.
-The Corporation also received \$378.7 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$1.9 million in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
-The Corporation also paid and received \$56.1 million and \$1.2 million respectively, on its interest rate exchange agreements.
-Of the \$56.1 million paid by the Corporation, swap termination payments totaling \$27.4 million are recorded as other financing uses and \$27.5 million are included in debt service interest.
+During the year, the Corporation received \$3.8 million in its General Fund from State appropriations.
+These revenues were used to pay \$4.1 million in general and administrative expenditures.
+This resulted in a decrease of \$346 thousand in the General Fund balance.
+The Corporation also received \$389.1 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$806 thousand in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
+The Corporation also paid and received \$23.1 million and \$1.2 million respectively, on its interest rate exchange agreements.